bormaxi8080/starred/README.md

 ## C# #

+- [BlendLog/MinerSearch](https://github.com/BlendLog/MinerSearch) - Program designed for search and kill silent miners
-- [umlx5h/LLPlayer](https://github.com/umlx5h/LLPlayer) - The media player for language learning, with dual subtitles, AI-generated subtitles, realtime-OCR, translation, word lookup, and more!
+- [umlx5h/LLPlayer](https://github.com/umlx5h/LLPlayer) - The media player for language learning, with dual subtitles, AI-generated subtitles, real-time translation, and more!
 - [jellyfin/jellyfin](https://github.com/jellyfin/jellyfin) - The Free Software Media System - Server Backend & API
 - [alexandrehtrb/Pororoca](https://github.com/alexandrehtrb/Pororoca) - An API testing tool with support for HTTP/2 and HTTP/3.
 Alternative to Postman.
 - [lypd0/DeadPotato](https://github.com/lypd0/DeadPotato) - DeadPotato is a windows privilege escalation utility from the Potato family of exploits, leveraging the SeImpersonate right to obtain SYSTEM privileges.
 This script has been customized from the